 The Black Y’s of Oakland

-The Linden Branch Y.W.C.A. and the Filbert Street Y.M.C.A. developed programs during the 1930s that helped the Black community survive the Depression years.
+In the 1930s, the Linden Branch YWCA and the Filbert Street YMCA developed programs that helped the Black community survive the Depression.
 They emerged at a time when the national Y’s both encouraged separate branches for Black members.

-Oakland’s Black Y.W.C.A.
+Oakland’s Black YWCA.

-In 1920 a small group of local black women, Mrs. Willie HenryMelba Stafford, and Hettie B. Tilghman, organized the Linden Center Y.W.C.A. with the central organization’s support and approval.
+In 1920, a small group of local black women, Mrs. Willie HenryMelba Stafford, and Hettie B. Tilghman, organized the Linden Center YWCA with the central organization’s support and approval.

 Black Y's

-Linden branch of the Y.W.C.A. in Oakland, California.
+Linden branch of the YWCA in Oakland, California.
 Circa 1940 West Oakland Public Library, Oakland History Room.

-Linden Center got its name from its location at 828 Linden Street in West Oakland.
-It achieved “branch” status in 1924 due to increase membership.
-It was then known as the Linden Branch Y.W.C.A or the Linden Y.
+Linden Center’s name comes from its location at 828 Linden Street in West Oakland.
+Due to its increasing membership, it achieved “branch” status in 1924 and was then known as the Linden Branch Y.W.C.A or the Linden Y.

 Young Women’s Christian Association Collection – African American Museum & Library at Oakland (Oakland, Calif.)